 Cybersecurity & Privacy

-In this reality, cutting-edge cybersecurity and privacy are critical competencies, helping businesses and governments safeguard critical IP, operations data, financial records, and customer information, as well as protect competitive advantage and various stakeholders’ interests.
-In the absence of standardized cybersecurity regulations, organizations need to develop cybersecurity strategies that includes effective governance, robust controls, maintenance of a dynamic lifecycle data inventory, and promotion of an organization-wide security and privacy mindset.
-Continuous evolution and adoption of new security technologies also helps organizations stay a step ahead of the next punch.
-Blockchain technologies, for instance, combine encryption, distributed hosting, and an unalterable transaction ledger to deter threat actors, pointing the way toward a more secure digital future.
+In this reality, cutting-edge cybersecurity and privacy are critical competencies, helping businesses and governments safeguard critical IP, operations data, financial records and customer information, as well as protect competitive advantage and various stakeholders’ interests.
+In the absence of standardized cybersecurity regulations, organizations need to develop cybersecurity strategies that include effective governance, robust controls, maintenance of a dynamic lifecycle data inventory and promotion of an organization-wide security and privacy mindset.
+Continuous evolution and adoption of new security technologies also help organizations stay a step ahead of the next punch.
+Blockchain technologies, for instance, combine encryption, distributed hosting and an unalterable transaction ledger to deter threat actors, pointing the way toward a more secure digital future.

 About Heinz College

-Carnegie Mellon University’s H. John Heinz III College exists to improve the ability of public, not-for-profit and private organizations to address the most difficult challenges facing society, as well as to strengthen and exploit its cultural resources through skilled leadership and management.
-The faculty at Heinz College focus their research efforts on a vast array of issues and have established worldwide reputations for excellence in areas such as the study of crime and criminal justice, urban policy, health care policy and management, arts management, information security policy, and information systems management.
+Carnegie Mellon University’s Heinz College of Information Systems and Public Policy exists to improve the ability of public, not-for-profit and private organizations to address the most difficult challenges facing society, as well as to strengthen and exploit its cultural resources through skilled leadership and management.
+The faculty at Heinz College focus their research efforts on a vast array of issues and have established worldwide reputations for excellence in areas such as the study of crime and criminal justice, urban policy, health care policy and management, arts management, information security policy and information systems management.

 About PwC US